-Barrier Description Lack of capacity A lack of capacity at all levels of government and civil society often inhibits for effective effective conservation action.
-It can be a barrier at individual, community and conservation and institutional levels.
-Components include lack of political will; lack of skills, sustainable expertise and adequately trained individuals; lack of organizational capacity or management management systems; lack of staff and materials/ equipment etc.; poor governance and lack of accountability.
+Barrier Description Lack of capacity for effective conservation and sustainable management A lack of capacity at all levels of government and civil society often inhibits effective conservation action.
+It can be a barrier at individual, community and institutional levels.
+Components include lack of political will; lack of skills, expertise and adequately trained individuals; lack of organizational capacity or management systems; lack of staff and materials/ equipment etc.; poor governance and lack of accountability.
 Many individual protected areas and national protected area systems in the hotspot lack the required capacity to manage and conserve biodiversity and ecosystems inside protected areas effectively.
 Outside protected areas, the capacity for integrating civil society and government approaches and achieving effective conservation management of key biodiversity and ecosystems is very low in most countries.